-Experimental research has been performed on a single cylinder naturally aspirated spark ignition engine that was modified to operate with coal-bed gas fuel to investigate methods of improving the stability of operation and lean burn limit.
-Various fuel compositions, with methane concentrations from 30% to 100% and CO2 volumetric fractions from 0 to 0.7, were employed to simulate coal-bed methane.
-Hydrogen was then used to improve the operational stability and lean burn limit.
-The results show that a stable operating range of the engine was obtained with most of the fuel compositions.
-In addition to operating beyond the lean burn limit, unstable operation with COVIMEP > 10% only occurred at the lean burn limit with a CO2 volumetric fraction of 0.7 at each equivalence ratio.
-The lean burn limit was significantly reduced from the equivalence ratio of 0.6 to 0.4 by adding hydrogen.
-Stable operation with COVIMEP < 5% at an equivalence ratio of 0.4 was also obtained with some high hydrogen concentration conditions.
-Hydrogen addition induced the reduction of both CO and THC emissions at all the tested equivalence ratios, especially with equivalence ratios of 0.4 and 0.6.
-However, a high CO2 volumetric fraction will lead to unstable operation, which worsens CO and THC emissions.
-Hydrogen addition improves the operation stability and enlarges the lean burn limit of coal-bed gas engines, and this addition could have a significant practical impact on the improvement and application of coal-bed gas engine technology.
+Experimental research has been carried out on a single cylinder naturally aspirated spark ignition engine which was modified to operate with coal-bed gas fuel to investigate the method of improving operation stability and lean burn limit.
+Varied fuel composition with methane concentration 30–100% and CO2 volumetric fraction 0–0.7 was employed to simulate coal-bed methane (CBM) and coal mined methane (CMM), respectively.
+Hydrogen was then employed to improve operational stability and lean burn limit.
+The results show that a stable operation range of the engine was obtained under most of the fuel compositions even if up to CO2 volumetric fraction = 0.6 was employed.
+Besides lean burn limit, the unstable operation with COVIMEP > 10% only appears at lean burn limit as well as CO2 volumetric fraction = 0.7 at each equivalence ratio.
+The lean burn limit of coal-bed gas has been significantly enlarged from the equivalence ratio equals to 0.6–0.4 by hydrogen addition.
+Stable operation with COVIMEP < 5% at the equivalence ratio equals to 0.4 has also been obtained at some high hydrogen concentration conditions.
+Hydrogen addition induced the reduction of both carbon monoxide (CO) and total hydrocarbon (THC) emissions at all equivalence ratio conditions, especially at the equivalence ratio equals to 0.4 and 0.6.
+CO2 addition improves NOx emission significantly; however, high CO2 volumetric fraction will lead to unstable operation, which results in deteriorated CO and THC emissions.
+Hydrogen addition has benefits of improving operation stability and enlarging lean burn limit of coal-bed gas engine, which has practical significance to improve the application of coal-bed gas engine technology.